raspberrypilearning/my_board/en/step_2.md

 --- task ---

-If you're using Trinket in your browser, open [the template](https://trinket.io/html/00ad891a2c) and remix it.
-If you're wokring on your computer, download [the starter files](rpf.io/p/en/my_board-get), unzip them, and open them in your editor of choice.
+If you're using Trinket in your browser, open [the template](https://trinket.io/html/00ad891a2c){:target="_blank"} and remix it.
+If you're working on your computer, download [the starter files](rpf.io/p/en/my_board-get), unzip them, and open them in your editor of choice.

 --- /task ---